harperstoeckle-ucdenver/cool-game/README.md

    text in quotes after that to the root of the Arduino install path on your system.
 3. Try the configuration command again.

-If the configuration was done successfully, the project can be built and uploaded an Arduino using the command
+If the configuration was done successfully, the project can be built and uploaded to an Arduino using the command

 ```sh
 SERIAL_PORT='<serial-port>' cmake --build build --target upload-cool-game